 LOCAL REGULARITY OF VERY WEAK s-HARMONIC FUNCTIONS VIA FRACTIONAL DIFFERENCE QUOTIENTS ALESSANDRO CARBOTTI, SIMONE CITO, DOMENICO ANGELO LA MANNA, AND DIEGO PALLARA ABSTRACT.
 The aim of this paper is to give a new proof that any very weak s-harmonic function u in the unit ball B is smooth.
 As a first step, we improve the local summability properties of u.
-Then, we exploit a suitable version of the difference quotient method tailored to get rid of the singularity of the integral kernel and gain Sobolev regularity and local linear estimates of the $H^s{loc}$ norm of u.
+Then, we exploit a suitable version of the difference quotient method tailored to get rid of the singularity of the integral kernel and gain Sobolev regularity and local linear estimates of the H^s{loc} norm of u.
 Finally, by applying more standard methods, such as elliptic regularity and Schauder estimates, we reach real analyticity of u.
 Up to the authors' knowledge, the difference quotient techniques are new.
-1. Introduction This paper comes from our attempt to generalize the by now classical difference quotient method due to L. Nirenberg to nonlocal operators.
-It has been introduced in [31] and is now presented in all the textbooks dealing with regularity properties of solutions of elliptic equations.
+1. INTRODUCTION This paper comes from our attempt to generalize the by now classical difference quotient method due to L. Nirenberg to nonlocal operators.
+It has been introduced in [36] and is now presented in all the textbooks dealing with regularity properties of solutions of elliptic equations.
 After the introduction of weak, or even distributional, solutions of partial differential equations, the problem of their regularity has been tackled by various techniques.
-Probably the first result in this direction has been the proof of regularity of weakly harmonic functions, obtained in the fifties by Hermann Weyl in [39] and by Renato Caccioppoli, see [29, page 122].
+Probably the first result in this direction has been the proof of regularity of weakly harmonic functions, obtained in the fifties by Hermann Weyl in [44] and by Renato Caccioppoli, see [34, page 122].
 Subsequently, much more general operators have been considered and one of the most fruitful and flexible techniques has proved to be that of difference quotients, which - as it is - appears to be strictly depending on the local character of differential operators.
+We refer e.g. to [32, 45] and the references therein for recent regularity results relying on Nirenberg method.
 On the other hand, the notion of distributional solution is well established also for equations coming from nonlocal operators and the question on the regularity of such solutions is in turn quite natural.
-One of the first examples of nonlocal operator, and probably the simplest one, is the fractional power of the laplacian and solutions of the equation $(-\Delta)^s u = 0$ , $s \in (0,1)$ , are called s-harmonic.
+One of the first examples of nonlocal operator, and probably the simplest one, is the fractional power of the laplacian and solutions of the equation $(-\Delta)^s u = 0$, $s \in (0, 1)$, are called s-harmonic.
 The class of s-harmonic functions has been broadly studied in the last years.
-Though they have many features relating them with harmonic functions, see for instance [17,19], s-harmonic functions exhibit a different behaviour in other aspects, due to the nonlocal nature of the fractional Laplacian.
-Among these facts we mention the local density of s-harmonic functions among smooth functions ([18]), a purely nonlocal phenomenon that has some interesting consequences, such as the failure of the classical Harnack inequality and a quantitative version of an inverse mean value formula in the fractional case.
-See [11,24] for more precise statements, [14] for more general density results and [1,12] for other applications.
-Date: May 23, 2024.
+Though they have many features relating them with harmonic functions, see for instance [21,23], s-harmonic functions exhibit a different behaviour in other aspects, due to the nonlocal nature of the fractional Laplacian.
+Among these facts we mention the local density of s-harmonic functions among smooth functions ([22]), a purely nonlocal phenomenon that has some interesting consequences, such as the failure of the classical Harnack inequality and a quantitative version of an Date: December 2, 2024.

+2010 Mathematics Subject Classification.
+35R11, 35B65.

-$2010\ Mathematics\ Subject\ Classification.\ 35R11,\ 35B65.$ Key words and phrases.
+Key words and phrases.
 Fractional Operators, Sobolev regularity, s-harmonic functions.